 3. Hammer Curl

-The hammer curl is an isolation exercise that is designed to target the brachioradialis muscle of the forearm and the biceps.
+The hammer curl is an isolation exercise designed to target the brachioradialis muscle of the forearm and the biceps.

-It is typically performed using a pair of dumbbells, and it can be done seated or standing.
-The exercise gets its name from the grip that is used, which is similar to holding a hammer.
+It is typically performed using a pair of dumbbells and can be done seated or standing.
+The exercise gets its name from the grip used, similar to holding a hammer (neutral position).

-It is one of the most popular arm exercises among bodybuilders and regular male weightlifters when it comes to building muscular strength and hypertrophy.
+It is one of the most popular arm exercises among bodybuilders and regular male weightlifters for building muscular strength and hypertrophy.

 How To Do Hammer Curl